 Doug Dunham is Of Counsel at Quinn Emanuel, playing leadership roles in organizing and managing large teams of lawyers for briefing, legal issues, strategy and conduct of litigation at trial and on appeal in defending numerous individual cases and class actions brought against leading insurance, pharmaceutical and other companies and in coordinating with local counsel and trial teams in nationwide litigation.
 Doug has extensive experience in federal and state appellate practice.
 In addition, he has represented clients in federal securities, environmental, commercial, and employment litigation.
 Doug has engaged in extensive pro bono work including preparing and submitting amicus curiae briefs before the United States Supreme Court as Counsel of Record for organizations and individuals such as the Partnership of New York City, Inc., Members of the U.S. Congress, U.S. veterans associations, the National Association of Criminal Defense Lawyers, the National Association of Federal Defenders, and Families Against Mandatory Minimums.

 Jarret Berg is a New York attorney with a passion for protecting and advancing civil and political rights.
-As the Executive Director of NYDLC, Berg also serves as the NYS Voter Protection Director for NY Dems and the DNC.
+In 2018 he served as the Voter Protection Director of the NYS Coordinated Campaign.

-Apart from his passion for modernizing the way in which elections are conducted in America and eliminating unnecessary barriers to political participation, Berg closely follows developments in U.S. foreign policy, international law, and human rights.
+Apart from advocating to modernize U.S. elections and eliminate unnecessary barriers to political participation, Berg closely follows developments in U.S. foreign policy, international law, and human rights.
 Prior to returning to his New York roots in 2011, Berg studied international law in the U.K. and worked in The Hague, where he clerked for the Chambers of the International Criminal Court.

 Berg holds an LL.M. from the University of Cambridge, a J.D. with high honors from New England Law | Boston, and a B.A. in Political Science from Boston University.